 While there are lots of areas of life we could talk about related to this, we’re going to focus on one that can then affect most other areas of life – 1 Word for 1 Year.
 I’ve written about 1 Word for 1 Year for a couple of years now and would highly recommend this practice if you’ve never tried it yet.

 2017 was my first year to choose a word – delight.
 2018’s word was grace.
-And this year my word was abundance.
+Abundance was my word for 2019.
+And 2020’s word was nourish.
 God used each word to teach me so much and do work in my heart and life that I didn’t even know needed to be done.
-I already know 2020’s word, but that’s a topic for another post in early January!
+I already know this year’s word, but that’s a topic for another post in early January!

 Looking Back: Reflect